 Kline and Moretti (2014) also address the question of whether the benefits to the TVA counties came at the expense of the aggregate.
-The authors distinguish two channels through which benefits accrue - the direct effect of publicly-funded infrastructure in raising private-sector productivity, and second the indirect effect arising from agglomeration externalities.
+The authors distinguish two channels through which benefits accrue - the direct effect of publicly-funded infrastructure in raising private-sector productivity, and the indirect effect arising from agglomeration externalities.
 They highlight that the second channel cannot have a positive effect on aggregate unless there exists heterogeneity in local agglomeration elasticities; if instead the elasticity is constant, a spatial redistribution of activity results in no aggregate benefit.
 Their evidence suggests that while the direct effects of the policy did not persist beyond the main period of funding up to 1960, the indirect effects from agglomeration externalities did.
-However, since they also find that the agglomeration elasticity is constant across locations they argue that spatial reallocation results in no aggregate benefit or cost, with benefits to the TVA counties offset by losses elsewhere (see Fajgelbaum and Gaubert (2020) for a model where transfers can lead to efficiency gains).
+However, since they also find that the agglomeration elasticity is constant across locations, they argue that spatial reallocation results in no aggregate benefit or cost, with benefits to the TVA counties offset by losses elsewhere (see Fajgelbaum and Gaubert (2020) for a model where transfers can lead to efficiency gains).

 Isserman and Rephann (1995) and Glaeser and Gottlieb (2008) evaluate the effects of the ARC, which began in 1963 and provided federal funding for transportation infrastructure, health and education to counties spanning from Mississippi to New York, with the two papers coming to differing conclusions.
 While Isserman and Rephann find large positive effects on in income per-capita, Glaeser and Gottlieb (2008) find no statistically significant effects on growth in income per capita, although large standard errors mean they cannot rule out positive effects.
-The different conclusions may well be due to the use of different control groups, but also highlight the difficulty of analysing the long-run effects of large-scale, multifaceted expenditure programmes in terms of controlling for unobserved confounding factors and other policies that might influence growth.
+The different conclusions may reflect the use of different control groups, but they also highlight the challenges of evaluating the long-run effects of large-scale, multifaceted expenditure programmes, particularly in controlling for unobserved confounding factors and other policies that may affect growth.

-Ehrlich and Seidel (2018) examine the long-run effects of the Zonenrandgebiet place-based policy in West-Germany implemented from the 1970s and (unexpectedly) ended following re-unification in locations close to the Iron Curtain, and hence cut-off from markets on their Eastern border.
-This policy aimed to stimulate economic development, and like the others surveyed, involved large-scale transfers - subsidies for firm investment and funding for public infrastructure.
-The authors find persistent effects on density likely arising through higher public investment.
-The study also finds evidence for exactly the type of (unwanted) effects that theory suggests such a policy might induce - local spatial displacement of economic activity, and capitalisation of benefits into land prices, offsetting nominal income gains.
+Ehrlich and Seidel (2018) study the long-run effects of the Zonenrandgebiet place-based policy introduced in the 1970s in West-Germany and (unexpectedly) discontinued after re-unification in regions near the Iron Curtain, which had been cut off from markets on their Eastern border.
+This policy aimed to stimulate economic development through large-scale transfers, including firm investment subsidies and public infrastructure funding.
+The authors find persistent effects on density, likely driven by higher public investment.
+However, the study also finds evidence for unintended consequences consistent with theoretical predictions: local spatial displacement of economic activity and capitalisation of benefits into land prices, which may offset nominal income gains.

-Given the scale of expenditure associated with "big push" type policies, key questions are - where to push, and how much, and how to pinpoint any tradeoffs between aggregate and regional welfare gains.
+Given the scale of expenditure associated with "big push" type policies, key questions are - where to push, how much, and how to pinpoint any trade-offs between aggregate and regional welfare gains.
 Both Blouri and Ehrlich (2020) and Fajgelbaum and Gaubert (2020) aim to tackle these questions, with the latter proposing that incentives to induce transfers of high-skilled workers to lower-wage, low-skill intensive locations can be efficiency improving due to productivity spillovers, and that the current pattern of worker sorting in the US is inefficient.
-A second question is how such policies should be funded, with this in mind Gaubert et al. (2021) analyse optimal place-based redistribution via location-based transfers and taxation.
+A second question is how such policies should be financed.
+In this context, Gaubert et al. (2021) analyse optimal place-based redistribution via location-based transfers and taxation.